grz0zrg/fbg/README.md

 FBGraphics framebuffer settings support 16, 24 (BGR/RGB), 32 bpp, 16 bpp mode is handled by converting from 24 bpp to 16 bpp upon drawing, page flipping mechanism is disabled in 16 bpp mode, **24 bpp is the fastest mode**.

-FBGraphics is lightweight and does not intend to be a fully featured graphics library, it provide a limited set of graphics primitive and a small set of useful functions to start doing computer graphics right away with or without multi-core support.
+FBGraphics is lightweight and does not intend to be a fully featured graphics library, it provide a limited set of graphics primitive and a small set of useful functions to start doing computer graphics anywhere right away with or without multi-core support.

 If you want to use the parallelism features with more advanced graphics primitives, take a look at great libraries such as [libgd](http://libgd.github.io/), [Adafruit GFX library](https://github.com/adafruit/Adafruit-GFX-Library) or even [ImageMagick](https://imagemagick.org) which should be easy to integrate.